 11.3.2.2.2 Stage 2: BS measurement

-Reference IAC procedure in clause 11.2.2.2.2.
+Reference IAC procedure in clause 11.2.2.2.2 (i.e. the same procedure as for OTA BS output power measurement in IAC).
 The appropriate parameters in step 4 are:

 PR_desired, D: Measured mean power within the desired signal channel bandwidth for each carrier at the measurement equipment connector at D in figure 7.2.1-1.